TikTok CEO has limited command and comes under pressure from US authorities

 Chew acknowledged an ongoing relationship with ByteDance that dates back to when he helped invest in the company nearly a decade ago.

 “I became very close with the ByteDance people because of my early relationship with them,” he said in a March interview with billionaire investor David Rubenstein, whose company, the Carlyle Group, has a stake in the Chinese giant.
-Chew also commented that he first came across TikTok as a “content creator”, eventually having “185,000 followers”.
+Chew also commented that he got to know TikTok first as a “content creator”, reaching “185k followers”.
 (He appeared to be referring to a corporate account that posted videos of him while he was an executive at Xiaomi, one of China’s biggest cellphone makers.)

 Born and raised in Singapore, Chew studied economics at University College London and earned a Masters in Business Administration from Harvard.
 In 2010, after interning at Facebook, he went to work at DST Global, a venture capital firm run by Russian billionaire Yuri Milner.